 worked with the council to create a new Girl Scout badge on

 self-defense, campus safety, and sexual assault awareness.
-Her
+Her effort

-169-hour effort empowered young women and improved community safety education.
+empowered young women and improved community safety education.

 “I discovered a strong sense of purpose in advocacy.
 This experience has solidified my desire to engage in meaningful work that impacts the lives of others, motivating me to continue exploring advocacy initiatives in the future.”